BlinkMobility/BLINK/Infos-for-Participants.md

 For cars there is parking in public parking houses Ruchfeld or Leimgrube (not free of Charge)

 **What to bring with you**

 * your mobile phone for Internet Access
 * bring the necessery hardware
 * if you provide the topic you bring the data
 * Whatever you need that makes you feel comfortable an entire Weekend

 **Food and Drinks**

 Will be provided for you.
 In case you need anything special, please don't hesitate to bring it.

 **Code of Conduct**

 All attendees of BaselHack must agree and respect the "BaselHack Community Code of Conduct" of being open, considerate and respectful.
 Please find the details here: https://github.com/BaselHack/verein/wiki/Code-of-Conduct-(Verhaltenskodex)

 **Topics**

 * all topics welcome
 * it thrills you
 * Find first topics here: [[Topics]].
 Add your own if you have ideas.
 * you can convince at least one hacker
 * you are confident to present a result within the BaselHack duration
 * you have 60 seconds to pitch it
+* topics will be registered during the pitching on Saturday morning.
+You don't have to put them online beforehand, but you can.

 **Teams**

 * more than you alone .... and we suggest less than 8
 * one team can not work on more than one topic
 * one topic can be developed by multiple teams, but we like diversity and encourage to split up properly

 **IP**

 * all artifacts will be published on github and thus have to be licensed opensourced according to githubs suggestion:https://github.com/blog/1530-choosing-an-open-source-license
 * there is no team-owner

 **Language**

 * pitches and final presentation in English
 * team language whatever suites the team

+**Slack**

+[Join our Slack channel here](https://join.slack.com/t/baselhack/shared_invite/enQtMjU4Nzc1ODA4MjQwLTgzNDhlZmYxZWJiNTA2NWY2ZjY1MDkwNDYwMzhlZjBiN2RjMmEzODkwOWQ3YmM5NTI5ZDYwNTcwNGY4OWQ4YjY
+)

+**Didn't find what you've been looking for?**

+If you didn't find the information you were looking for, please don't hesitate to contact us info@baselhack.ch